 Thomas G. Kirkpatrick is an educator, trainer, writer, and consultant with specialties in interpersonal communication, small group ministries, and conflict management.
 He is the author of the Alban publication, Small Groups in the Church: A Handbook for Creating Community, the Rowman & Littlefield Alban publication, Communication in the Church: A Handbook for Healthier Relationships, and the Wipf & Stock publication, Better Ways to Better Relationships in the Church: Guidelines for Practicing Humility, Experiencing Empathy, Feeling Compassion, Showing Kindness, Expressing Appreciation, and Doing Justice.
-He has been an adjunct professor at the University of Dubuque Theological Seminary, pastor of Westminster United Presbyterian Church, Galena, Illinois, and associate pastor of Little Church on the Prairie Presbyterian Church, Lakewood, Washington.
+He has been an adjunct professor at the University of Dubuque Theological Seminary, pastor of Westminster United Presbyterian Church, Galena, Illinois, and interim associate pastor of Little Church on the Prairie Presbyterian Church, Lakewood, Washington.
 Previously, he was associate professor of speech communication at Whitworth University in Spokane, Washington.
 He has also served as a campus minister and a program director of camps and conferences.
 He received his M.A. and Ph.D. from the University of Washington, D.Min. from San Francisco Theological Seminary, M.Div. from Fuller Theological Seminary, and B.Mus.Ed. from the University of Oregon.
 His lives with his wife, also a PCUSA minister, in Maple Valley, Washington, and his four children live in Portland, Oregon, Albany, Oregon, La Crosse, Wisconsin, and Snohomish, Washington.